-When self-management transforms an internship
+When self-management transforms an internship into a growth experience

 Most of the time when talking about internships people think photocopying, coffee and unnecessary tasks.
 The internships are supposed to teach us how to work but sometimes they end up as a longue term observation or idleness spent on Facebook or Whatsapp to kill time.
 Of course, there are internships where trainees work hard and are even downright exploited.